athos00/sta101_fa22_website/content/projects/final-project.md

 **To post the video to the discussion forum:**

-- Click the Presentations tab in the course Sakai site.
+- Click the Discussions tab on the left side of the Sakai course site.

-- Click the Presentations topic.
+- Click the `Project-presentations` topic.

-- Click “Start New Presentation”.
+- Click "Start a New Conversation".

-- Make the title “Your Team Name: Project Title”.
-For example, “Teaching Team: Analysis of Cars in the US”.
+- Make the title "Your Team Name: Project Title".
+For example, "Teaching Team: Analysis of Cars in the US".

+- Add a link to your video.

-- Click the Warpwire icon (between the flag and shopping cart icons).
+- If you uploaded your video to Warpwire, click the Warpwire icon (between the table and shopping cart icons).

-- Select your video, then click “Insert 1 item.”
+- Select your video, then click "Insert 1 item.""
 This will embed your video in the conversation.

 - Under the video, paste the URL to your video.

-- You’re done!
+- You're done!

 ### Presentation comments `2.5pts`